Book aims to shine light on Romanian role in the Holocaust

 “I think a lot of Romanians still have a problem accepting that the Antonescu regime and the Romanian authorities … were involved in the Holocaust,” he said.
 “In the mass murder, deportation, and dispossession of Jews in Romania, and in occupied territories such as Transnistria.”

 In a push for wider public awareness, Romanian lawmakers passed a bill last fall to add Holocaust education to the national school curriculum, a move that was applauded by many.
-But it was met with controversy in January when the far-right Alliance for Romanian Unity, which holds seats in parliament, called it a “minor topic” and an “ideological experiment.”
+But in January the far-right Alliance for Romanian Unity, which holds seats in parliament, called it a “minor topic” and an “ideological experiment.”

-David Saranga, Israel’s ambassador to Romania, strongly condemned the party’s comments online and said such statements are “outright proof of either a lack of taking responsibility, or of ignorance.”
+David Saranga, Israel’s ambassador to Romania, strongly condemned the party’s comments, saying such statements are “outright proof of either a lack of taking responsibility, or of ignorance.”

-Goldenshteyn believes that Romanian authorities have made progress in recent years in acknowledging the country’s role in the Holocaust, and said he was troubled by the party’s comments but also encouraged by the reaction of the diplomatic community.
+Goldenshteyn believes that Romanian authorities have made progress in recent years in acknowledging the country’s role in the Holocaust.
+He said he was troubled by the party’s comments but also encouraged by the reaction of the diplomatic community.

 “It’s important for any country with a dark past to confront it,” said Goldenshteyn, the father of two small children.
 “Because it’s impossible to chart the way forward without knowing where you’ve been.
 There is not enough knowledge about what happened during the Holocaust in Eastern Europe.”

-In late January at a Holocaust memorial event at the Choral Temple Synagogue in Romania’s capital, Bucharest, President Klaus Iohannis said that the pandemic has “amplified the virulence of antisemitic attacks” and warned against “conspiracy theories and misinformation.”
+Last month at a Holocaust memorial at the Choral Temple Synagogue in Romania’s capital, Bucharest, President Klaus Iohannis said that the pandemic has “amplified the virulence of antisemitic attacks” and warned against “conspiracy theories and misinformation.”

 “Let us not close our eyes to these real dangers, which are often cleverly hidden behind a claimed freedom of expression,” Iohannis said.

-At the Pechera camp, the gates of which sported a wooden sign that read “Death Camp,” hunger was such that cases of cannibalism were reported.
-As an adolescent, Motl Braverman would evade guards and take perilously long roads in sub-zero temperatures to return with small amounts of food to keep his family alive.
-He would later help others escape from the camp to head to relatively safer ghettos.
+At the Pechera camp, whose gates had a wooden sign that read “Death Camp,” hunger was such that cases of cannibalism were reported.
+As an adolescent, Motl Braverman would evade guards and take perilously long walks in sub-zero temperatures to return with small amounts of food to keep his family alive.
+He would later help others escape from the camp to relatively safer ghettos.

-Goldenshteyn said that what affected his grandfather most was that “his story was never validated” because of the taboo about discussing the Holocaust.
+Goldenshteyn said what affected his grandfather most was that “his story was never validated” because of taboos about discussing the Holocaust.
 “So They Remember” tells that story, and it is as much about human bravery and kindness as it is about the depraved indifference to human suffering.

 “I think the strength of this book is that it combines this personal, family story … with historical research.
 It makes it interesting for the general public, not just for a small circle of scholars,” Ionescu said.
 “There is still a lot to be uncovered about Romania’s participation in the Holocaust — specifically this territory of Transnistria.”

-Goldenshteyn writes in his book’s prologue that, after his grandfather died, he avoided listening to the audio recordings of their interviews made five years earlier.
-Then, in 2017, when he did finally press play, he heard his late grandfather’s words.
+Goldenshteyn says for years after his grandfather died, he avoided listening to the audio recordings of their interviews.
+Then, in 2017, when he did finally press play, he was struck by his late grandfather’s words.

 “You should write this so that no one forgets,” his grandfather said.
 “So they remember.”